logsdon-lab/CenStats/README.md

 3. Partial contigs are checked by calculating the percentage of `ALR/Alpha` repeat types along the edges of the contig.
     * If the percentage is greater than a set threshold, the contig is considered partial.
+    * If the above condition is not met, also check the length of the largest ALR repeat found.
+        * If does not meet a set threshold, consider the contig as partial.
+        * This handles edges cases for chr21 and chr22 contigs which have only have the q-arm which would meet the first condition but miss the central ALR.

 4. The results for each pair are grouped by contig and merged/filtered depending on the metric.
     * Jaccard index